URL cleaner comparison

 You want fast & simple

-You need reproducible rules
+You need repeatable rules

 You rarely share links